Yann-Brault/splc-artifact/README.md

 #### Requirements

-In order to run a Jupyter Notebook, you will need a Jupyter environment, either Jupyter notebook or JupyterLab.
+In order to run a Jupyter Notebook, you will need a Jupyter environment, either Jupyter Notebook or JupyterLab.

 #### Instructions to install Jupyter notebook